-Baking and Pastry
+Baking and Pastry Arts

-Certificate Code No. 3150
+Grupp 401 • Phone (215) 968-8227 Certificate Code No. 3150

 This certificate program prepares students to pursue employment as a baker, decorator, or pastry professional.
-Bakers and decorators work in retail bake shops or supermarket bakeries.
-Positions as a pastry professional are available in restaurants, hotels, casinos, foodservice locations and country clubs.
+Bakers and decorators work in retail bakeshops or supermarket bakeries.
+Positions as a pastry professional are available in restaurants, hotels, casinos, foodservice locations, and country clubs.
 Graduates of this program can enter the industry as a cake decorator, baker or pastry cook.
-Students who complete this program may apply these credits toward the completion of the Chef Apprenticeship Associate of Arts degree programs.
+Students who complete this program may apply these credits toward the completion of the Baking and Pastry Arts degree program.